Updated: Apr 16

 I didn’t get any of her voicemails because I had been so focused on finishing work and not missing any days so I could have enough maternity leave to spend every moment with my baby.

-By the time I called her back a week later, she ordered me to go to the hospital immediately.
+When I called her back a week later, she ordered me to go to the hospital immediately.
 My mom and Hubby sprang into action.
-Once in the hospital, my vitals were so abnormal I was immediately placed on IV medication to treat my preeclampsia, and they tried to induce labor.
-When Baby Boy started showing signs of distress, they made the decision to do an emergency C-section.
+Once in the hospital, my vitals were so abnormal I was directly placed on IV medication to treat my preeclampsia, and they tried to induce labor.
+When Baby Boy started showing signs of distress, they decided to do an emergency C-section.
 Fortunately, he was delivered safely by C-section.
 We both stayed in the hospital for five days for treatment and monitoring.

 Black women are: